AriFordsham/GHCWiki/call-arity.md

 This page used to discuss possible changes to the analysis, but these are implemented now (\[cb8a63c\]), so I removed the obsolete notes from here.

 More information on the analysis can be found in the [ TFP 2013 paper](http://www.joachim-breitner.de/publications/CallArity-TFP.pdf).
-A proof of safety can be found in a paper [ submitted to ICFP'15](http://www.joachim-breitner.de/publications/CallArity-ICFP2015-preprint.pdf) and in the [ Isabelle formalization of Call Arity.](http://afp.sourceforge.net/entries/Call_Arity.shtml)
+A proof of safety can be found in a paper [ presented at Haskell’15](http://www.joachim-breitner.de/publications/CallArity-Haskell15.pdf) and in the [ Isabelle formalization of Call Arity.](http://afp.sourceforge.net/entries/Call_Arity.shtml)